Sapelo Island: Hog Hammock

 The community of Hog Hammock, also known as Hogg Hummock, includes homes, a general store, bar, public library, and other small businesses including vacation rentals.
 There are two active church congregations in Hog Hammock: St. Luke Baptist Church, founded in 1885, and First African Baptist Church, established in 1866.
 The latter congregation has an older building known as First African Baptist Church at Raccoon Bluff, constructed in 1900 in the former Raccoon Bluff community north of Hog Hammock.
 It is used for special services and programs.

-Many of the full-time inhabitants of the Hog Hammock Community are African Americans known as Gullah-Geechees, specifically Saltwater Geechees, who descended from enslaved West African people brought to the island in the 1700s and 1800s to work on island plantations.
+Many of the full-time inhabitants of the Hog Hammock Community are African Americans known as Gullah-Geechees, specifically Saltwater Geechees, who descended from enslaved native West African people brought to the island in the 1700s and 1800s to work on island plantations.
 The current population of full-time Gullah-Geechee residents in the community is estimated to be 47 (2009).
 The residents must bring all supplies from the mainland or purchase them in the small store on the island.
 The children of Hog Hammock take the ferry to the mainland and then take a bus to school, as the island school closed in 1978.

 Hog Hammock is also home to the Sapelo Island Cultural and Revitalization Society, Inc. (SICARS), a non-profit organization whose mission is to preserve and revitalize the Hogg Hummock Community.
 SICARS was founded in 1993 by Hogg Hummock residents and non-resident descendants who wanted to enhance the future of their community by educating all visitors to the island about the history and to increase awareness that Sapelo has existed as an African community for over 200 years.
 SICARS was incorporated in 1994, has over 600 members, and continues to grow each year.
 The organization hosts a Cultural Day festival every third Saturday in October.

 The entire 427 acre of the community was listed on the National Register of Historic Places in 1996 as Hog Hammock Historic District.